 The type of commonly encountered habitat therefore depends on the target species’ habitat.

-The Commonly encountered habitats can be considered as the broadscale habitats derived from level 3 of the EUNIS habitat classification ().
+The Commonly encountered habitats can be considered as the broadscale habitats derived from level 3 of the EUNIS habitat classification (Figure 11).

 There is extensive information available regarding benthic habitats around the island of Ireland.
 The most complete and up-to-date record is held by EMODnet.